x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/autodiscover.md

 - Target: The externally accessible FQDN of the Mailbox server (for example, mail.contoso.com)

 In this example, autodiscover.contoso.com resolves to mail.contoso.com.
-For more information, see [Step 4: Configure external URLs](../../plan-and-deploy/post-installation-tasks/configure-mail-flow-and-client-access.md#ConfigExternalURL).
+For more information, see [Step 4: Configure external URLs](../../plan-and-deploy/post-installation-tasks/configure-mail-flow-and-client-access.md#step-4-configure-external-urls) in [Configure mail flow and client access on Exchange servers](../../plan-and-deploy/post-installation-tasks/configure-mail-flow-and-client-access.md).

 We recommend that you create an Autodiscover CNAME record for every domain on your account, including domain aliases and accepted domains.
 You need to create either a CNAME or SRV record where your domain is hosted.
 Only then can you synchronize your offline address book, show free/busy information and enable the Out of office feature in Outlook.